-In this paper, we consider quantum circuits provided by IBM to benchmark the performance of respective compilers [4].
+In this paper, we consider quantum circuits provided by IBM to benchmark the performance of respective compilers (e.g. through a so-called QISKit Developer Challenge [4]).
 These circuits are products of random 2-qubit gates from SU(4) that are applied to random pairs of qubits and denoted as SU(4) quantum circuits in the following.
 More precisely, in each layer of the circuit, the available qubits are grouped randomly into pairs of 2 qubits each (if their number is even).
 Then, to each of these pairs of qubits, a random 2-qubit gate from SU(4) is applied.
-Since these 2-qubit gates are not available in the gate set of the IBM QX architectures, KAK-decomposition [22] is used to decompose each of these 2-qubit gates into a sequence of three CNOTs and 7 single qubit gates.
+Since these 2-qubit gates are not available in the gate set of the IBM QX architectures, KAK-decomposition [23] is used to decompose each of these 2-qubit gates.
 Eventually, these decomposed gates form the circuits for determining the performance of the compilers.

-Example 2 Fig. 2 shows the KAK decomposition of a random SU(4) gate.
+EXAMPLE 2.
+Fig. 2 shows the KAK decomposition of a random SU(4) gate.
 For simpler visualization, we neglect the parameters $\theta$ , $\phi$ , and $\lambda$ for the single qubit gates $U_i$ (which are usually different for each $U_i$ ).
 As can be seen, single qubit gates and CNOT gates are applied in an interleaved fashion.

-C. Considered Problem
+2.3 Considered Problem

 In this work, we consider how to efficiently compile the quantum circuits reviewed in the previous section to IBM QX architectures.
 In general, compilation is comprised of two steps.
 First, the operations occurring in the quantum circuits have to be decomposed into elementary operations that are available on the target hardware.
-In the literature, there exist plenty of such approaches (e.g. those proposed in [7, 17, 16, 25]) for different gate libraries like Clifford+T [7] or the the NCV library [8].
+In the literature, there exist plenty of such approaches (e.g. those proposed in [7, 17, 18, 27]) for different gate libraries like Clifford+T [10] or the the NCV library [8].
 Those solutions can easily be integrated in compilers such as the one proposed here.